 - Cuttings Protocol: We will deliver a protocol for on-site (on-rig) cleaning and testing of cuttings.
 We will provide correlations between liquid limits/clay fraction and stress ratio, friction angle, and undrained strength.
 This tool will allow quick estimation of least principal stress and strength during drilling. - 2) Salt Pressure-Stress Atlas: We will build an atlas that relates salt geometry to pressure and stress predictions.
-This atlas will provide insights into qualitatively estimating stress, pressure, and hazardous zones near salt. - 3) Road Map for Intact vs. Resedimented Behavior: We will build a database that compares intact with resedimented behavior. - 4) Online Experimental Database: We will provide an online database containing our experimental measurements for use by the sponsors for internal evaluations. - 5) Poromechanical Model Results: We will communicate and distribute poromechanical model results in standard industry software format and in excel spreadsheets, so that the insights are more easily applied. - 6) Online Software: We will continue to build online software to communicate the concepts we are developing in UT GeoFluids.

-- 7) Workflows: We will continue to develop our workflow to couple seismic models with poromechanical models to predict pressure and stress. - 8) Synthetic Seismic Images: We will deliver tools and workflows to generate synthetic seismic datasets from our poromechanical models.
+This atlas will qualitative insights to estimate stress, pressure, and hazardous zones near salt. - 3) Road Map for Intact vs. Resedimented Behavior: We will build a database that compares intact with resedimented behavior. - 4) Online Experimental Database: We will provide an online database containing our experimental measurements for use by the sponsors for internal evaluations. - 5) Poromechanical Model Results: We will communicate and distribute poromechanical model results in standard industry software format and in excel spreadsheets. - 6) Online Software: We build online software to communicate the concepts we are developing. - 7) Workflows: We will continue to develop our workflow to couple seismic models with poromechanical models to predict pressure and stress. - 8) Synthetic Seismic Images: We will deliver tools and workflows to generate synthetic seismic datasets from our poromechanical models.